Locations:

 Advertisement

-A detailed discussion with the patient should include the risks and benefits of both TAR and ankle arthrodesis.
+A detailed discussion with the patient should include the risks and benefits of both TAR and ankle fusion, Dr. Chawla says.

 Procedure and recovery

-The majority of ankle arthroplasties are performed with an anterior ankle approach, although there is one implant on the market that requires a lateral transfibular approach.
+The majority of ankle replacements are performed with an anterior ankle approach.
+If the patient has concomitant foot and/or ankle deformities that need to be addressed at the same time, there may be additional incisions.
 The surgery typically takes two to three hours and can be performed as an outpatient procedure, although many patients spend one night in the hospital.

 Outcomes